sted/smoothdb/README.md

 	go build -trimpath -buildmode=plugin -o example.plugin main.go
 ```

-> [!WARNING]
-> It is inherently complicated to build plugins in Go, and it is normally advisable to compile them together with the host program code.

 ## Configuration

 Configuration parameters can be provided via configuration file, environment variables and command line, with increasing priority.